 Bikepackers and ultra-distance cyclists use many devices that they need to keep charged, including lights, navigation devices and phones.
 Options for charging USB-powered devices when cycling long distances are presented, including dynamo-powered, battery-powered and mains-socket powered USB chargers.

 Dynamo power can be converted into USB power using various devices.
-Whereas the Busch & Müller Luxos U front light that was described on the Headlights page has an integrated USB output, all other options are separate devices.
+Whereas the Busch & Müller Luxos U front light (described on the Headlights page) has an integrated USB output, all other options are separate devices.
 The Plug by Supernova is quite popular but it doesn’t work in many carbon forks because you need to have a hole in the bottom of the steering column to pass the cable through and the special expansion plug is too large to work with some forks without modification; in addition, many people have had these fail during use.
 Other options include the SineWave Revolution, B&M USB-Werk, BioLogic ReeCharge, and PedalPower+; see here for even more options.

 Using a dynamo-powered USB charger may not be ideal because there are many high-capacity reserve battery packs now available that are a lot cheaper than dynamo-powered chargers.
-Since I’ve had an Anker Astro (Amazon), I’ve stopped using my dynamo hub for charging and only used this battery to avoid having extra drag on the front hub, which decreases average speeds by about 0.3 kph when in use (see the page on Hub Resistance).
+Since I’ve had an Anker Astro (Amazon), I’ve stopped using my dynamo hub for charging and only used this battery to avoid having extra drag on the front hub, which decreases average speeds by about 0.3 kph when in use (see the Mechanical Resistance).
 These chargers can be useful even for people who prefer to use a dynamo-powered charger most of the time because dynamo-powered chargers don’t work well at night when powering the lights and it’s always good to have a backup charger in case of a dynamo system failure.

 When staying at a hotel, you’ll want to recharge all of your gadgets and lights from a wall-socket USB charger.
 People who save space by bringing a small, single-output USB charger often report having to wake up during the night to switch between charging different devices.
 I therefore recommend bringing a wall charger with at least 2, preferably 4 outputs, a good option being the Anker PowerPort, which is available with various plugs depending on the country: US plug (Amazon US), UK & EU plugs (Amazon UK) or EU only (Amazon DE).
 See Wikipedia for information about socket styles used around the world.